bgaldino/sm-quickstart/README.md

 After successful completion of the setup scripts, you will be able to use the published postman collection to access the org to validate your setup.
 To execute the setup script, type ./setup.sh in your terminal while in the root folder of this project.

 The script will prompt you for the type of org you are using and will make necessary adjustments.
+The script also prompts to include and configure the B2B Commerce/Subscription Management connector and storefront.

 ### Supported Org Types:
-[0] Production/Developer
+[0] Production

 [1] Scratch

 [2] Sandbox

 [3] Falcon (test1 - Internal SFDC only)

+[4] Developer
 ### Supported Scratch Org Types:
 [0] Developer